cihansenyuz/task-tracker/README.md

 ## HOW TO TEST
 The project uses gTest to do unit testing.
 Test sources is under gTest folder.
 The folder includes compileNrun-test.sh script to compile and start testing.
-# Note: Test is only for Task component.
-This is subject to change, including other components.

 `$ ./compileNrun-test.sh`